ClusterHQ/flocker/docs/faq/index.rst

 At the moment Flocker is configured to use SSL/TLS for its agent and control service communication.
 However, most security policies that have to do with containers are left to the container runtime or orchestration framework.
 Likewise security for volume is managed via the backend that is chosen to run with Flocker.
-Flocker doesn’t provide any other container-to-volume based security.
+Flocker doesn't provide any other container-to-volume based security.

-I’m getting in openssl error when I start flocker services, what should I do?
+I’m getting an OpenSSL error when I start Flocker services, what should I do?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Make sure when your create your certificates that you use a DNS or IP name for the control service certificate.